 Table 4 below shows the typical layout of a table in three sections demarcated by lines.
 Tables are most easily constructed using your word processor's table function or a spread sheet such as Excel.
-Gridlines or boxes, commonly invoked by word processors, are helpful for setting cell and column alignments, but should be eliminated from the printed version.
-Tables formatted with cell boundaries showing are unlikely to be permitted in a journal.
+Gridlines or boxes, commonly invoked by word processors, are optional for our purposes, but unlikely to be permitted in a journal.